Cay (band): History

 Cay's debut (and only) album, Nature Creates Freaks was released in July 1999.
-Reviews were favourable, with the band being compared to the likes of Sonic Youth, Robert Fripp and The Breeders and the NME commenting "this is the album (which Hole's) Celebrity Skin should have been.
+Reviews were favourable, with the band being compared to the likes of Sonic Youth, Robert Fripp and the Breeders with NME commenting "this is the album (which Hole's) Celebrity Skin should have been.
 It's the most genuinely angry album you'll hear this year," as well as describing the band's sound as being "like the devil's own daughter gargling razor blades over the rawest hardcore."
 The album was followed by a third EastWest single, also called "Nature Creates Freaks".
 On 3 June 1999, the band recorded its second Peel Session (this time in the "Nearly Live" sequence) at the Queen Elizabeth Hall as part of the Sound City events.
 The band also won the Best British Newcomer award at the 1999 Kerrang!
 Awards.

 "Just as the criminally underrated Silverfish did in the early-'90s, Cay sink their teeth into the devil's own blues and spit it out in ragged chunks of molten grunge.
 Tonight's gig is an almost primordial rampage over a wasteground of tumbling, speed-crazed tribal drumming and jittery super-fuzzed guitars… If Cay add little that's new to the great scheme of things, it matters not; for one night only the gutter finds its voice and does its damnedest to spew dirty garage punk filth over as wide an area as possible... the next explosion is only ever seconds away and 'Nature Creates Freaks' churns through a mess of scrag-end punk like a tractor ploughing a field of broken glass.
 Cay aren't going to save rock'n'roll but, like Idlewild, they make it seem nasty, noisy and fun again.
 Now wash your hands please."